 Do Cats Get Along with Birds?

 Bringing birds into a cat’s home is a risky business.
 It’s unlikely to be a relaxing life for the bird.
 Your cat will see birds as prey.
-This means that your cat will likely cause the bird a great deal of stress.
+This means that your cat will likely cause the bird a lot of stress.

 In some cases, the two animals may get along.
 This is the exception rather than the rule, though.
 Birds can be somewhat naïve, and try to instigate play with a cat.
 Feathers will likely fly.